-In calculating the STIP bonus to be paid, each NEO would be eligible to receive a bonus payout determined by multiplying the NEO's base salary by his or her bonus target percentage, and then multiplying the product by the percentage of total target bonus pool funding for the STIP:
+In calculating the STIP bonus to be paid, each NEO would be eligible to receive a bonus payout determined by multiplying the NEO's base salary by his or her bonus target percentage, and then multiplying the product by the percentage of total target bonus pool funding for the applicable NEO:

-During the first quarter of 2022, the Compensation Committee reviewed the Company's 2021 performance against the pre-established performance goals, in connection with its determination of annual cash bonuses for fiscal year 2021.
-The actual Net Revenue for 2021 was \$637.6 million, and the Adjusted EBITDA margin was (21%).
-The Compensation Committee determined that the threshold level of achievement under the 2021 STIP had not been meet.
-As a result, the Committee determined not to fund the bonus pool for fiscal year 2021 and paid no annual short-term incentive compensation to the NEOs with respect to fiscal year 2021.
-To ensure that we retain executive team members who are critical to our future success and other key team members, the Compensation Committee approved and implemented a retention program for 2022 for all eligible team members, including the NEOs (except for Mr. D. Katzman and Mr. Wailes, who left the Company on January 7, 2022).
-Pursuant to this program, each eligible team member received in the first quarter of 2022 a retention payment in an amount equal to a portion of his or her 2022 salary consistent with the 2022 target under the STIP, which is subject to the recipient's agreement to return the retention payment to Company, in the event that the team member voluntarily resigns from the Company or is terminated by us for cause, in each case prior to the one-year anniversary of the payment date (or, in the case of Mr. Oswald, prior to June 30, 2022).
+During the first quarter of 2023, the Compensation Committee reviewed the Company's 2022 performance against the pre-established performance goals, in connection with its determination of annual cash bonuses for fiscal year 2022.
+The actual Net Revenue for 2022 was \$470 million, and the Committee determined that the threshold level of achievement for this metric had not been met.
+The attainment of the cost management target was as follows: D. Katzman, 106.8%; Crawford, 102.1%; S. Katzman, 101.0%; and Greenspon Rammelt, 99.3%.
+Mr. D. Katzman declined to be considered for a bonus award.
+As a result, the Committee determined that the payout, as a percentage of each NEO's bonus target, was for Mr. Crawford, 40.8%; Mr. S. Katzman, 40.4%; and Ms. Greenspon Rammelt, 39.7%.
+To ensure that we retained executive team members who were critical to our future success and other key team members, the Compensation Committee approved and implemented a retention program for 2022 for all eligible team members, including the NEOs (except for Mr. D. Katzman and Mr. Wailes, who left the Company on January 7, 2022).
+Pursuant to this program, each eligible team member received in the first quarter of 2022 a retention payment in an amount equal to a portion of his or her 2022 salary consistent with the 2022 target under the STIP, which was subject to the recipient's agreement to return the retention payment to Company, in the event that the team member voluntarily resigned from the Company or was terminated by us for cause, in each case prior to the one-year anniversary of the payment date.